1 mile southwest of Greenfield

 - Good/Excellent Shorefishing

 - Hard Surface Boat Ramp

 The fishery in Greenfield lake consistantly provides above average fishing.
-The fisheries surveys from 2012 indicate good numbers of largemouth bass in the 13 to 15-inch range.
+The fisheries surveys from 2013 indicate good numbers of largemouth bass above 15-inches.
 The bluegill population is abundant with fish ranging from 7 to 8-inches.
 Bigger bluegills can be caught off the beds in June.
-The black crappie population is good with the dominate size between 9-inches.
-A big year class of 6.5 inch crappies will provide fishing by the end of next summer.
+The black crappie population is good with the dominate size between 8.5 and 11-inches.
 Last summer anglers caught a lot of bluegills and crappies by drift fishing the lake in the summer.
+The ice fishing for bluegill and crappies during the winter of 2013 - '14 was good.
 Channel catfish are raised in cages by the Adair County Conservation Board and stocked during odd number of years.
 This assures that there are adequate numbers of catfish in the lake.
 Excellent numbers of 14 to 25-inch catfish are found in Greenfield.
-10 inch bullheads round out this fishery.(2012)
+Walleyes stocked annually by Adair County and 10 inch bullheads round out this fishery.(2013)